 When we say ‘personal data’ we mean identifiable information about you, like your name, email, address, telephone number, bank account details, payment information, support queries and so on.
 If you can’t be identified (for example, when personal data has been aggregated and anonymised) then this notice doesn’t apply.

-When we refer to ‘we’ (or ‘our’ or ‘us’), that means Migration Manager Pty Ltd and all its wholly owned subsidiaries.
+When we refer to ‘we’ (or ‘our’ or ‘us’), that means MM Software Developments Pty Ltd trading as Migration Manager and all its wholly owned subsidiaries.
 Our headquarters are in Australia.
 Our contact details are at the bottom of this page.

 - We collect personal information that has been directly provided to us by you or is otherwise available in the public domain where this information will assist us with the provision of services or which is necessary to do business with you.

 - The personal information that we collect about you includes your name, postal and street address, email address, telephone number, gender, age, profession/role, place of work, business details, information relating to your support requests, technical issues or complaints you have made to us and various personal preferences.
 We also collect your payment information, such as your credit card or direct debit information and ABN, when you purchase a product or service from us.